Dear Members,

 Hello,

-If you do not agree to the concerned workman's request (to be allowed to resign) and insist upon your "right" to terminate his employment by way dismissal, then kindly remember:
+If you do not agree to the concerned workman's request (to be allowed to resign) and insist upon your "right" to terminate his employment by way of dismissal, then kindly remember:

 1) The dismissed workman can always raise an industrial dispute and go through all the paces dragging the company along.
-This would entail additional costs to the company in terms of money, executive time and ultimately the advocates charges if the matter is referred to judicial determination (which it will be, if there is no compromise before the Conciliation Officer)
+This would entail additional costs to the company in terms of money, executive time, and ultimately the advocate's charges if the matter is referred to judicial determination (which it will be if there is no compromise before the Conciliation Officer).

-Either way the company will remain vulnerable.
+Either way, the company will remain vulnerable.
 It is wise to let the workman resign from another point of view also.
 See, for alleged misconduct/s the company was about to terminate the employer-employee relationship.
 If the workman wishes to do so and protect his future possibilities of alternative employment/occupation, HR thought must encourage him to do so, if not for anything else, at least its own enlightened organizational interests.

 Get the point?